kedro-org/kedro-viz/docs/customise_node_styling.md

 To style a specific node, you need its exact name as it appears in your Kedro pipeline.
 You can find node names by:

-1. **In Kedro-Viz**: Hover over nodes to see their names in tooltips
+1. **In Kedro-Viz**: Hover over nodes to see their names in tooltip
 2. **In your code**: Check your pipeline definitions in Python files
 3. **Using Kedro CLI**: Run `kedro catalog describe-datasets` to see dataset names
 4. **In the node list**: Use the expandable node list panel in Kedro-Viz

 !!! tip
-    Node names in `styles.json` must exactly match the names shown in Kedro-Viz.
+    Node names in `styles.json` must match the names shown in Kedro-Viz.
 They are case-sensitive and should include any namespace prefixes (e.g., `data_processing.clean_data`).

 ## Applying your styles